 Step 5 - Take it Further

-- The code provided should serve as a starting point for your own ideas about how the Rover can react to sound. - You could program a sequence of movements, or with new code even add an accessory (like the Gripper, Lifter, or Sweeper) and then try to control them by making sounds.
+- The code provided should serve as a starting point for your own ideas about how the Tank can react to sound. - You could program a sequence of movements and then try to control them by making sounds.